This article is a prelude to our Thundra character profile.

 This version is further in the future than usual.
 At this point, Thundra’s daughter Lyra has become an adult.

 The USR is now clearly patterning itself after Imperial Rome again.
-Its military uses Roman-legionnaire-style equipment.
+Its military uses Roman-legionnaire-style equipment, though some soldiers have more of a Celtic style.

 Some civilians are dressed in a Victorian style.
 But it’s presumably just the fashion.